 You must have Message Queuing installed on your development computer if you want to work with message queues either in code or in Server Explorer.
 You can find instructions on installing Message Queuing in your Windows 2000 or Windows NT documentation.
 When you install, you must specify whether you are creating a new primary Message Queuing server that will act as the hub of a new network, an independent client of an existing network, or a dependent client of an existing network.
 In most cases you will not create a new network, but will join the existing Message Queuing network for your company or workgroup.

 Where to Go for Background Reading

-The remaining topics in this section provide you with the information you need to use Message Queuing components in your applications.
-If you need more information on messaging technologies outside the context of Visual Studio or the .NET framework, there are many sources of information available to you in the MSDN library and on the Microsoft Web site:
+The remaining pages in this section provide you with the information you need to use Message Queuing components in your applications.
+If you need more information on messaging technologies outside the context of Visual Studio or the .NET Framework, there are many sources of information available to you in the MSDN library and on the Microsoft Web site: